exowanderer/SpitzerDeepLearningNetwork/README.md

 Using a genetic style algorithm, we will train a medium sized set of butterflies (small, weakly trained, symmetric DLNs), 'keep' the butterfly closest to the ensemble.
 It is assumed that the butterfly closest to the ensemble weight average is a more fit individual per species at reproducing the goal -- a stronger ensemble.

 The result is expected to be a set of 4 (or 8) strongly trained, small symmetric DLNs that float around the evolved ensemble prediction.
+The 4 evolved butterflies have been equivalently trained for nMaxIterations.